Accessing Birth Control on Your Own Terms

 - You can buy Plan B for $30-40 at a drug store without a prescription.
 A pharmacist may want to talk to you about how it works and how to take it.

-- You can also get Plan B for $10-15 at many clinics including Planned Parenthood Toronto’s Health Services.
+- You can also get Plan B and/or ella for $13-25 at many clinics including Planned Parenthood Toronto’s Health Services.
 Before you buy it, you’ll have to speak with a health care provider, although no appointment is required.